Skip to content

 • Development: Allows developers to test network applications locally without requiring a physical network connection.

-Link-local addresses are used for communication between devices on the same local network segment.
-These addresses are not routable beyond the local network.
+Link-local addresses are not routable beyond the local network.
+They provide communication between devices on the same local network segment.

 • IPv4 Link-Local Address: The range 169.254.0.0 to 169.254.255.255.